phyber/shmod/README.md

 experiment with various permission notations to see how the octal and symbolic representations correspond to each other.

+The tool is named `shmod` because it shows file-modes, this naming is similar to `chmod` which changes file-modes.

 <!-- links -->
 [Numeric]: https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation
 [Octal]: https://en.wikipedia.org/wiki/Octal